 The superzoom DSLR-shape camera with a retractable lens, are Bridge cameras for you.
-But lets not go into the details-just yet.
+But let’s not go into the details just yet.
 You might probably be having a bit know how of these bridge cameras, that’s why you’re probably here.

 But apart from the general knowledge, it’s still no less than a challenge, to grab onto one of the best bridge cameras of 2016.

 Some of the top brands in the market try to provide with the top rated digital cameras, for their marketing and position.
-But that doesn’t mean that they’ll let you know about the possible quirks of the brand-now would they?
+But that doesn’t mean that they’ll let you know about the possible quirks of the brand-new would they?

-Because it’s the increasing demand of the prosumers that the bridge cameras should be of top class and as well as cheap-no one wants to go all bankrupt, now do they?
+Because it’s the increasing demand of the prosumers that the bridge cameras should be of top class and as well as cheap no one wants to go all bankrupt, now do they?

 A few setbacks to the bridge cameras is that they consist of a fixed lens….OUCH!
 That means you won’t be able to replace it with some other lens in order to take a close up shot!

 Secondly, the picture quality of these bridge cameras is not up to the mark as enjoyed by some of the other DSLR users, this is because the sensors which are used are comparatively smaller in size.

 On the other hand, offering the same kind of manual controls along with the zoom lens, the bridge cameras are comparatively cheaper to the alternative DSLRs.